justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 }
 ```

-Creates a HTMLTemplateElement, including attached template parts, from an array
+Creates an HTMLTemplateElement, including attached template parts, from an array
 of strings such as those in a DOM template expression and captured by a
 TemplateResult object.